-• The investment return assumption was lowered from 7.25% to 6.50%

-All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2019.
+The investment return assumption was updated from 6.50% to 5.75% beginning with the actuarial valuation as of July 1, 2022.
+All actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2021.

-Tri-Cities Joint JDA Notes to Supplementary Information December 31, 2021
+Tri-Cities Joint JDA Notes to Other Information December 31, 2023